folkertdev/reversible-debugger/report.md

 In particular, I tried to make make use of a type class (akin to an interface in other languages) called `ReversibleLanguage`.
 The code for running multiple threads would be based on the individual thread stepper functions, and some other parameters of the type class.
-General haskell philosophy would most likely say that this seems like a good idea, but I only found that I now had an abstract interface that required more code (first define the language/data type, then the `ReversibleLanguage` instance), and requires many assumptions and ad-hoc decisions.
+General Haskell philosophy would most likely say that this seems like a good idea, but I only found that I now had an abstract interface that required more code (first define the language/data type, then the `ReversibleLanguage` instance), and requires many assumptions and ad-hoc decisions.
 So for now, if we'd really want another language to also run with the debugger, we'll have to perform a compilation to MicroOz.